decipher2k/LibRincewind/README.md

 <br>
 1.)
 The plain text gets encrypted using a password<br>
 2.)
 The encrypted result is rotated using a random key for each character until it is valid ASCII<br>
 3.)
-If the result is invalid, it is rotated more until valid<br>
-4.)
 The key gets encrypted with another password<br>
 <br>
 Caveats:<br>
 -The length of the plain text can be guessed, because it equals the length of the decryption key<br>